pat/calendav/README.md

 * Determining the principal URL.
 * Determining the calendar home path.
 * Listing available calendars.
+* Find details of a single calendar at a URL.
 * Creating events on a calendar.
 * List all events on a calendar.
 * Listing events on a calendar within a given timespan.
+* Find a single event at a URL.
-* Updating an event.
+* Updating an event (with optional etag check).
-* Deleting events on a calendar.
+* Deleting events on a calendar (with optional etag check).
 * Create new calendars.
 * Update calendars.
 * Delete calendars.

 Other features on the roadmap, in a rough order of priority:

-* Enable etag validation for updates/deletions (If-Match header).
 * Use OPTIONS to confirm feature availability.
 * Solid response handling.
 * Solid exception handling.